 The naming of Maine is less straightforward and its origins less certain.
 While Mason received the southern part of the land area between the Kennebec and Merrimack Rivers, the northern portion was granted to Sir Ferdinando Gorges, another early colonizer.

 Gorges himself is on record proposing the area be called New Somerset, after his home in England.
 King Charles, however, hated that name and he declared that the land would be known as the province or county of Mayne.
 Which seems official enough, but throughout the next decades there were still instances where the name was discussed and debated.

 Gorges was another colonizer who never saw his colony.
 He never got to Maine, though he paid to help found the Popham Colony.
-He was destitute upon his death and his son sold all the land covered by the charter to Massachusetts in 1677, and it would take the state nearly 150 years to get its independence back.
+He was destitute upon his death and his son sold all the land covered by the charter to Massachusetts in 1677.
+It would take the state nearly 150 years to get its independence back.

 Plus, since the native Americans probably saved the Pilgrims from starvation that first year, perhaps it seemed only right not to go about changing the names of things even if you did intend to appropriate the land.

 Rhode Island and the Providence Plantations (its official name) got its name from two incidents.
-We’ve already mentioned that Verrazano was a great one for naming things, just not making them stick.
+We’ve already mentioned Verrazano was a great one for naming things, just not making them stick.
 Likewise, when he first found Rhode Island, he noted that Block Island (which he called Claudia) had a striking relation to the Isle of Rhodes.
-While not necessarily what he intended, map makers branded the whole area Rhode Island, and it was one of the few names that he created that stuck, at least partially.
+While not necessarily what he intended, map makers branded the whole area Rhode Island, and it was one of the few names he created that stuck, at least partially.

-When Roger Williams was run out of Massachusetts as a heretic, he settled in Rhode Island and was so pleased to find a place to stay where he was in limited danger of being tried for heresy, he concluded that divine providence had shown down on him.
+When Roger Williams was run out of Massachusetts as a heretic, he settled in Rhode Island.
+He was so pleased to be in limited danger of being tried for heresy he concluded that divine providence had shown down on him.
 And so he called his new home the Providence Plantations.

 Should the state join up with France and become a part of New France?
 Should it remain English?
 Should it join with the other colonies in breaking away from England?
 Should it be its own country?